kkent030315/PageTableInjection/README.md

 Virtual address 1a45f810000 translates to physical address 14306000.
 ```

 Both of addresses are corresponding to the exact same page table entries, `PDP`, `PD`, `PT` and an physical address.
 Therefore if we modified backing process's buffer, the change also on the target process.
-This is very similar to the shared-memory on the Windows, but the diffence is that memory region on the target process will never be shown in any VAD entries of its process. but in other hand, if the backing process's buffer is freed, it means also on the target process but without touching target process's page table entries, which means that the memory manager will cause a bugcheck `MEMORY_MANAGEMENT`, or will trigger worse triple fault on the CPU.
+This is very similar to the shared-memory on the Windows, but the diffence is that memory region on the target process will never be shown in any VAD entries of its process. but in other hand, if the backing process's buffer is freed, it means also on the target process but without cleaning target process's page table entries, which means that the memory manager will cause a bugcheck `MEMORY_MANAGEMENT`, or will trigger worse triple fault on the CPU.

 <p align="center">
 <img src="diagram.png">